Windfall (1955 film)

-Windfall, also released as Dangerous Money, is a 1955 British comedy film directed by Henry Cass and starring Lionel Jeffries, Jack Watling and Gordon Jackson.
+Windfall, also released as Dangerous Money, is a 1955 British second feature ('B') comedy film directed by Henry Cass and starring Lionel Jeffries, Jack Watling and Gordon Jackson.
 It was written by John Gilling.
+It is a remake of the 1935 film of the same title.

-Premise
+Plot

 The lives of shop assistant Arthur Lee and his family are transformed when he finds £2,000 on top of a bus.
 Arthur's daughter's dodgy boy friend steals the money, but lands in trouble when it's discovered to be counterfeit.
 Things turn out well for Arthur when the resulting publicity gives a boost to his business.